jaoleal/Sob_Proposal_Floresta/Sob_proposal.typ

 As represented in the images above, the agnostic modularization can start beeing implemented since the beginning of the work in the project.

+== A Hug for Bitcoin and Rust Community <a-hug-for-bitcoin-and-rust-community>

+After the success of the proposal work, we'll stand with a more portable and flexible bitcoin project that has the great potential to be the `"Must Use"` bitcoin node for low-end devices, even because the Rust programming language is promising in this backgrounds, and for it enthusiast that love to fingering with the code.
+The Floresta project attack in the bitcoin most requested feature: The `Adoption`, when evolving the project to be a fit for any device.
+The Rust community, in general, can make a good use of a future `Floresta-Async`, a possible runtime agnostic rust crate made for Floresta project since the highly mentioned technique is quite reproducible to other projects.
+To follow the lightweight ideal of Floresta the implementation of `smol-rs`, a lightweight async Rust runtime with permissive license, will bring the project closer to be perfect and a icing on the cake to work with after the conclusion of the proposal.

 == Good to read (fonts): <good-to-read-fonts>